-The royalty covers the Kari North and Kari South tenements, representing approximately 500 square kilometers of the Houndé property package.
-Nearly the entire Houndé Mineral Reserve of 1.7 million ounces (27.5 million tonnes at 2.0 grams per tonne using a cut-off grade of 0.5 grams per tonne gold, as of December 2018) is located on the Kari North and Kari South tenements, including the Vindaloo deposit and most of the Bouéré deposit.
-See www.endeavourmining. com for more information.
+The royalty covers the Kari North and Kari South tenements, representing approximately 500 square kilometers of the Houndé property package, and includes a Mineral Reserve of 1.7 million ounces (27.5 million tonnes at 2.0 grams per tonne using a cut-off grade of 0.5 grams per tonne gold, as of December 2018), including the Vindaloo deposit and the Bouéré deposit.
+See www.endeavourmining.com for more information.